Wissam111/moveo-managment-system-task/readme.md

 ## Frameworks & Databases

-- Nextjs Framework as the Fronent
+- Nextjs Framework as the Fronend
 - Nodejs & Express as the Backend
 - MongoDb database